 Do you know what “intersectionality” means?

 The concept refers to the overlapping and interdependent systems of discrimination or disadvantage, in terms of race, class, gender/sexuality.
 For example: “female Latin”, “transgender Asian “and “gay Black” are intersectional subgroups.
-But don’t worry in case you never come across this clunky 17-letter word before, which also happens to be a great tongue-twister for learners of English language.
-I had never seen it myself until a couple of days ago, when very angry readers confronted me just on Twitter about my review of Moonlight (Barry Jenkins), which received the Best Picture Oscar last night.
+But don’t worry in case you have never come across this clunky 17-letter word and tongue-twister.
+I had never seen it myself until a couple of days ago, when a very angry readers confronted me just on Twitter about my review of Moonlight (Barry Jenkins), which received the Best Picture Oscar last night.

 In my piece about the upset Oscar-winning movie about a gay Black in Florida (click here in order to accede to the review page) I did not acknowledge intersectionality.
 Instead, I addressed gay rights and black rights separately.
 This infuriated a couple of readers, which described the piece as offensive and irresponsible.
 One of them went one step further and questioned whether DMovies had any black gay writers because he believe that “intersectionality is key”.
-I replied that we have one gay black writer, and that his name is Almiro Andrade, plus several gay and black writers (I’m a gay male myself).
-Not a bad achievement for a nascent and small organisation in terms of diversity, I opined.
+I replied that we have one gay black writer, plus several gay and black writers (I’m a gay male myself).
+Not a bad achievement for a nascent and small organisation, I opined.

-Diversity is of course a very loose term, used to describe anything vaguely multicultural, international or anti-bigotry.
+Diversity is of course a very loose term, used to describe anything vaguely multicultural, international or anti-discriminatory.
 It is therefore necessary to qualify it, and intersectionality is a fitting answer to that.
 It enables us to describe the demographics of diversity in minute detail.
-I’m a gay Latin, it seems, although I would personally shun the attribute: I think it’s too granular and limiting.
+I’m a gay Latin, it seems.
+Although I would personally shun the attribute: I think it’s too granular and limiting.